-So, you’re wondering what does the standard possession schedule looks like in Texas.
+So, you're wondering what does the standard possession schedule look like in Texas.
 Well, in Texas one parent is considered the custodial parent, the second parent is considered the non-custodial parent.
 The custodial parent has the child the majority of the time and is primarily responsible for managing the child’s life (doctor’s appointments, school meetings, etc.).
 The non-custodial parent shares in these responsibilities and has physical possession of the child per the Texas Standard Possession Schedule.
 This schedule varies based on how far apart the parents reside.
-I’ll start by discussing the schedule when parents reside less than 100 miles from each other.
+I’ll start by discussing the schedule when parents reside less that 100 miles from each other.

 The standard possession schedule is broken down into three sections: school year, summers, and holidays.
 Regardless of the child’s age, the possession calendar is based on the school district that the child primarily resides in.
-So, the Thanksgiving holiday for your three years in Houston old is based on the holiday break designated by the Houston Independent School district regardless of whether or not the child is attending a school in that district.
+So, the Thanksgiving holiday for your three year in Houston old are based on the holiday break designated by the Houston Independent School district regardless of whether or not the child is attending a school in that district.
 Once the child becomes school age, then the calendar is based on the school the child attends.

-School Year
+School year

 The noncustodial parent has the child the first, third and fifth weekend of each month beginning Friday at 6:00pm and ending Sunday at 6:00pm.
 During the school year the noncustodial parent also has the child Thursday night of every week from 6:00 to 8:00p.m.
 Weekends start on Fridays so about four times a year a month will have a fifth weekend.
 This weekend is then followed by a first weekend.
 For example, January 2020 had five Fridays and therefore five weekends.
 Jan 31, 2020 was the first day of the fifth weekend.
 February 7, 2020 was the first weekend.
 The noncustodial parent would have two weekends in a row when that happens (Jan 31 and then Feb 7)